|

 with him.

-She started back towards the market place, tears forming in her
+As she started back towards the market place, her eyes filling

-eyes.
-But then something fluttered beside her and she turned to
+with tears, something fluttered beside her, and she turned to

 thing she noticed was the shopkeeper.

-a man who never sees sunlight, thought Senta.
-And he is
+He is a man who never sees the sunlight, Senta thought.

-dangerous, very dangerous.
-And she wondered for the hundredth
+And he is dangerous; very dangerous.
+She wondered for the

 "Can I help you?" the apothecary asked.
 His voice was